 Learn more about decorating with branches here!

-Dried wheat also makes for a beautiful wall hanging and the ribbon can be changed to any color to match the colors of your home.
+A dried laurel wreath also makes for a beautiful wall hanging and the ribbon can be changed to any color to match the colors of your home.

 Did you know that it’s easy to make your own preserved wheat?
 Using fresh wheat, simply hang it upside down by the stalks in a dark, warm room (70-75 degrees F) for 2 – 3 weeks.
 And voila – you’ll have your own dried wheat bundles that you can use throughout your home.